 Yet once the document is handed over, its authority is no longer self-evident.
-The officer checks the photograph, enters the serial number, compares the face, and consults a digital system.
+The officer checks the photograph, enters the serial number, and consults a digital system.
 A hesitation follows; a colleague is summoned; the traveler is pulled aside.
 Perhaps the name does not appear in the database, or facial-recognition software fails to confirm a match.
 In that instant, the authority of the paper document falters.
-Its material differentiation may still suggest authenticity, but on its own it is no longer sufficient.
-Even the passport—one of the last truly “sacred” paper documents in global circulation—depends on digital confirmation to carry force.
+Its material differentiation may still suggest authenticity, but on its own, it is no longer sufficient.
+Even the passport, one of the last truly “sacred” paper documents in global circulation, depends on digital confirmation to carry authority.

 This scene captures a broader reality.
-In contemporary bureaucratic systems, authority no longer resides in the digital alone or in the material alone, but in their combination.
-In an environment where data can be copied, altered, or forged with ease, materiality regains importance—not as a nostalgic remnant, but as a source of trust.
+In contemporary bureaucratic systems, authority resides neither in the digital nor in the material, but in their combination.
+In an environment where data can be easily copied, altered, or forged, materiality regains importance—not as a nostalgic remnant, but as a source of trust.
 Paper, with its fixity and distinctness, provides what digital systems cannot generate on their own: anchoring, finality, and a tangible sense of presence.

 Against this backdrop, the chapter now turns from theory to practice, examining how the interplay between material form and institutional authority unfolds in three emblematic case studies: bureaucratic documents and signatures, paper currency, and sacred books.

-Signing Documents – By Hand: The Rhetoric of Commitment
+Signing Documents by Hand: The Rhetoric of Commitment

-From a media-ecological perspective, the handwritten signature is not merely a procedural step but a technological gesture that binds person, medium, and institution into a single communicative act.
-Across shifting communication environments, the signature has functioned as a bridge between the human body and the paper surface, activating both of paper’s core media biases.
+From a media-ecological perspective, the handwritten signature is not merely a procedural step but a technological gesture that binds the person, the medium, and the institution into a single communicative act.
+Across shifting communication environments, the signature has functioned as a bridge between the human body and the paper surface, activating paper’s two core media biases: stability and distinctiveness.

-Its stability lies in the way the trace of the hand creates a durable linkage between the signer’s identity and the physical sheet—an embodied mark that implies continuity, responsibility, and presence.
-Its distinctiveness emerges from the singularity of the gesture itself: the pressure of the pen, the rhythm of the movement, the unrepeatable pattern that differentiates one individual from another.
+Stability lies in the way the trace of the hand creates a durable linkage between the signer’s identity and the physical sheet.
+The embodied mark implies continuity, responsibility, and presence.
+Distinctiveness emerges from the singularity of the gesture itself: the pressure of the pen, the rhythm of the movement, the unique pattern that differentiates one individual from another.

 By inscribing this unique bodily trace onto the page, the signer transforms paper into a document, endowing it with authority that exceeds its material simplicity.
-The signature thus becomes an interface—between person and institution, between physical medium and social trust—revealing how deeply our systems of commitment still depend on acts performed by hand. .
-It is a ritualized gesture—a moment in which the body, the pen, and the paper converge to enact authority.
-Signatures authenticate documents, verify the identity of the signer, and anchor the connection between the page and the institution it represents.
-Yet their deeper force lies in the ceremony of the act itself: the pause before the pen touches the surface, the deliberate movement of the hand, the visible trace left behind.
+The signature thus becomes an interface between the person and institution, and between physical medium and social trust, revealing how deeply our systems of commitment still depend on acts performed by hand.
+Inscribing a signature is a ritualized gesture, a moment in which the body, the pen, and the paper converge to enact authority.
+Signatures authenticate documents, verify the signer's identity, and anchor the connection between the page and the institution it represents.
+Yet their deeper power lies in the ceremony of the act itself: the pause before the pen touches the surface, the deliberate movement of the hand, the visible trace left behind.

-The origins of the personal signature lie in the use of seals, the earliest device through which individuals could signal their commitment to a written document.
-This was done either by pressing a seal at the end of the text or by closing a parchment or envelope in a way that made any attempt to open it leave clear traces.
-In the civilizations of the ancient Middle East, such seals were used primarily—though not exclusively—by kings and rulers.
+The origins of the personal signature lie in seals, the earliest device used by individuals to signal their commitment to a written document.
+Seals were either pressed at the end of the text or used to close a parchment or an envelope, in a way that left clear traces if anyone attempted to open it.
+In ancient Middle Eastern civilizations, such seals were primarily used, though not exclusively, by kings and rulers.